Industrial Design | Circular Economy | Systems Thinking

-Design for Assembly is often misunderstood as a tool only for manufacturing efficiency, a way to cut costs and speed up production lines.
-However, as the industry shifts toward a regenerative economy, DFA has emerged as a fundamental filter for a product’s entire lifecycle.
-According to the pioneering work of Boothroyd and Dewhurst (2010), the core of DFA lies in simplifying product structures, which reduces both the carbon footprint of manufacturing and the barriers to eventual disassembly.
+Design for Assembly (DFA) is often misunderstood merely as a tool for manufacturing efficiency—a way to cut costs and speed up production lines.
+However, as we shift toward a regenerative economy, DFA emerges as a fundamental filter for a product’s entire lifecycle.
+By strategically reducing complexity in product structures, we lower the carbon footprint of manufacturing and remove barriers to eventual disassembly.
+Every part, fastener, and material choice is a decision that ripples through time.

-- Material Purity: Fewer parts mean fewer “hybrid” components that contaminate recycling streams.
+- Material Purity: Fewer parts mean fewer hybrid components that contaminate recycling streams.

 - Bogue, R. (2007).
 Design for disassembly: a critical element of sustainable product development.
 Assembly Automation.